SeaQL/seaql.github.io/Blog/blog/2025-08-15-sea-query-raw-sql.md

 ## SQLx Integration

 SeaQuery offers tight SQLx integration.
-So in practice you can do:
+So in practice you can do (requires `sqlx-utils` feature flag):

 ```rust
 let mut sql;